Coratives LogoCoratives Logo

 A hybrid architecture is increasingly common in advanced computing environments:

-Inside the rack or compute cluster
+Inside the rack or compute cluster.

 Enabling deterministic AI infrastructure